izivkov/GShockTimeServer/README.md

 ### setup-display.sh

-Installs all display-related dependencies.
+Installs all display-related dependencies, such as `luma, spidev, numpy, pillow`.
 While installing, it will ask you to select the display type.

 If you enter the wrong display type, you can change it later by editing the file `setup.ini`.
 In it you can see a line like:
 ```